Circular economy: Ranking country efforts

 Other notable countries are Italy, the United Kingdom, Austria, Slovenia, and Denmark.

 Outside the EU, countries such as Brazil, China, Canada, the US and especially Japan are working on the shift towards it.

 Most countries that are in the lead in the field of circular economy are European countries, meaning that Europe in general is in the lead group at the moment.
 The reasons behind this are numerous.
 First of all, circular economy is a field that is, at the moment mostly advanced in the developed countries, thanks to, between others, technology.
 The efforts of the European Commission are also non negligible, with documents such as the Commission staff working document "Leading the way to a global circular economy: state of play and outlook" or the new action plan for circular economy in Europe, being one of the main blocs of the green deal.

-Even if Europe as a whole is a good actor in the field, some European countries are still struggling to make the shift faster.
-These countries are mostly the eastern European countries (Romania, Hungary, Bulgaria, Slovakia, etc.) but also in some fields Portugal, Greece, Croatia and even Germany.
+While Europe as a whole is a good actor in the field, some European countries are progressing slower in this field.
+These trend is particularly evident in East European countries - Romania, Hungary, Bulgaria, Slovakia, etc. It is also notable in some sectors in Portugal, Greece, Croatia and even Germany.

 In 2018, the newspaper Politico made a ranking of the (by then) 28 European countries by making an aggregation of the seven key metrics of the commission for each country.
 The advantage here is that it gives a general view of how countries work towards circular development and how they compare to each other but the main drawback is that, as mentioned in the article, the seven metrics all have equal weight and importance in Politico's calculations, which is not the case in real life.
 Indeed, it is said in the same article that the countries that score the highest in CE are not necessarily the greenest according to the Environmental Performance Index.
 For example, Germany, which scores 1st in the Politico ranking, only scores 13th worldwide in the EPI and is behind 10 European countries.